Let’s go out for…Indian: menu decoder

 Seekh kebab: Meat cooked on skewers.
 Usually made with ground red meat, bread and spices, tikka is a better choice.

-Tahiri: Basmati rice with some token peas and vegetables.
-It’s essentially white rice with butter.
+Tahri: Basmati rice with some peas and other vegetables.
+It is often prepared with butter.

 Tikka: Chunks of marinated meat cooked in the tandoor, making it a good choice, provided it’s not sauced.

-Vindaloo: A hot curry from the Portuguese colony of Goa.
+Vindaloo: A spicy, vinegar-based curry from the Portuguese colony of Goa.